 Rearrange or eat the fruit to create a new still life!

-In this activity you will set up architectural forms- cylinders, cubes and pyramids.
+In this activity, you will set up architectural forms- cylinders, cubes, and pyramids.
 Make sure that you have a direct light source and see different values on different faces of the form.
 Next, make a line drawing of the forms on a page.
-Using your value and range of tones, build the 3 dimensional forms on your 2 dimensional sheet.
+Using your value and range of tones, build the 3-dimensional forms on your 2-dimensional sheet.
+Draw along with this video..
+Take charge of the forms you see and wish to be seen!

 Stroke refers to the width of your medium when shading.
 If the stroke is very light and even, it will come across as a tone.
 If it is strong it will come across with energy!
 Experiment with different hardnesses of lead and different drawing media.
 Experiment drawing with different lengths of stroke from your wrist, elbow or even shoulder.
 Make 3 different drawings that show a range of stroke and value.
 Stroke adds value but also add expression.